 - If making the topping: whip cream cheese until fluffy, add cream and pudding powder and beat until smooth and creamy.

-- When cake is completely cooled, scrape frosting onto center of layer, spread to edges and level.
+- Scrape frosting from bowl onto center of completely cooled cake layer, spread to edges and smooth.
+You are not looking to cover this single layer on the sides, just level it on the top.
 Sprinkle with the walnuts.
 Chill until serving.